-We have exciting things happening at TC Eye these days and the most exciting is the addition of our new Doctors!
+We have exciting things happening at TC Eye these days!

-We currently have five doctors here to help with all patient eye care needs.
+We currently have three doctors here to help with all patient eye care needs.
 Whether you need an eye exam, cataract surgery, or dry eye relief we are here to help.
-Our team consists of three Ophthalmologists, and two Optometrists.
-TC Eye is proudly home to Ophthalmologists who are MD’s and DO’s.
+Our team consists of one Ophthalmologist and two Optometrists.

 What’s the difference between an MD, DO, and OD?